rjanicek/bos/README.md

-bos - work in progress
+bos
 ===
-Big Object Saver efficiently saves big JavaScript objects to disk.
-Can be used as an in-memory database.
+Big Object Saver - loads, watches, and progressively saves *changes* in a JavaScript object to disk.
+Can be used as a simple in-memory database.

 ![bos](./bos-mascot.gif "bos")